Jobs

 Job overview

-Do you share our Health Board values; Caring for each other; Working together; Always improving?
-If so, we would love for you to come and work for Swansea Bay University HB.
+Do you share our health board values; Caring for each other; working together; always improving?
+If so we would love for you to come and work for Swansea Bay UHB.

-The successful candidates will work together with the wider clinical team of Consultants, Advanced Nurse Practitioners, Junior Doctors and other Allied Health Professionals to provide high quality, safe and effective clinical care.
-Working as part of the multi-disciplinary team.
-Applicants must hold Full GMC registration with a licence to practise or show evidence that it will be issued by start date.
-We are not able to sponsor candidates for GMC registration.
+The successful candidate will be working together with the wider clinical team of Consultants, Advanced Nurse Practitioners, Junior Doctors and other Allied Health Professionals to provide high quality, safe and effective clinical care.
+Working as part of the multi-disciplinary team, to provide immediate care and initiate treatment as per clinical pathways/protocols.

 Main duties of the job